bitmovin/demos/player/caption-styling/README.md

-# Bitmovin Demo:
-CEA-608/708 captions and styling
+# CEA-608/708 captions and styling

-## Demo Description:
 This demo shows the Bitmovin Player displaying a video with captions and offering all the controls necessary to be compliant with CEA-708

-### Detailed Demo Description:
 This demo shows the Bitmovin Player displaying a video with captions and offering all the controls necessary to be compliant with CEA-708.

 ### Tags: